grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 "You could always retire to dry land and become a teacher, Hemi."

-With a brief, noisy flutter of wings, Herschel flapped his way to the table top.
-Hemi balled up the scrapings of some leftover glop between his thumb and forefinger, and tossed it onto the table in front of the pigeon.
+With a brief, noisy flutter of wings, Herschel flapped his way to the tabletop.
+Hemi balled up the scrapings of some leftover glop between his thumb and forefinger and tossed it onto the table in front of the pigeon.
 The bird pecked at the glob nonchalantly.

 [//]: # (### Chips comes in to tell them the bilge pump is broken)